 This notebook series includes two different designs that vary slightly in style, color and general appearance.
-Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks (other than those indicated in the specification) and general functions are the same for all the design styles.
+Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks (other than those indicated in the specification) and general functions are the same for all the design styles (see Appendix D for further details).